 If you want to keep your original image as-is, but want to work on another version of the image, choose "Edit a Copy" instead of "Edit image".

-Creating spaces & folders in Hub
+Creating folders and subfolders in Hub

-Access your Hub anytime by clicking the PicMonkey logo in the upper left corner.
+Access your Hub any time by clicking the PicMonkey logo in the upper left corner.
 In the left folders panel you'll see the "Your Hub Folders" section followed by "New Folder" underneath, then "Your Name's Subfolders" —both of these icons are permanent and non-movable.

 • Add a new subfolder to "Your Name's subfolder" section by hovering on the folder title, clicking the three dots, then selecting Create new subfolder.